MLB Ticket Refund Policy Update

 It was originally announced that Opening Day would be delayed at least two weeks.
 However, with last week's CDC recommendation that organizers cancel or postpone events with 50 people or more for 8 weeks, that delay will likely be a lot longer.
 Due to that uncertainty, we've broken out the data to reflect three scenarios: games postponed through April, games postponed through the All-Star break, and a loss of the entire season (we don't expect the latter to occur).

-By our estimates, the lost ticket revenue for the MLB is approximately $1 Billion just for March and April.
+By our estimates, the lost ticket revenue for the MLB is approximately $1 Billion just for March and April, and close to $2 billion if you include all May games.
 That number jumps to $2.5 Billion if half the season is lost and just under $5.1 Billion if the entire season is canceled.
 Here's a tracking sheet for value lost for each team in the MLB, NBA, NHL and each round of March Madness.